Luminous Orange: History

 Luminous Orange's next album, Sakura Swirl, was released in 2007.
 In addition to being released in Japan, it also had distribution in America, Europe and Australia.
 The album featured contributions from Ahito Inazawa, Hiroyuki Tateyama, Noritoshi Esaki and M. Fujii.
 Ian Masters provided lyrics as well as vocals and musical saw to the track "Silver Kiss".
 Masters joined Luminous Orange at two of their concerts that same year.
 That July, the band played two concerts in Taiwan, including an appearance at the Formoz Festival.

 In 2009, Luminous Orange released the compilation album Best of Luminous Orange on Zankyo Record.
 Takeuchi explained that the label had asked about recording a new album but as Inazawa was busy with Vola and the Oriental Machine, they weren't in a position to do so.
 She thus saw an opportunity to re-release earlier tracks that had become more difficult to obtain.

 The following year saw the release of Songs of Innocence, Luminous Orange's first original album in about two years.
 Guest musicians on the record included Takehito Kono of Lagitagida, Kensuke Nishiura, Ahito Inazawa, Christopher McGuire and Katsuya Yanagawa.
 The songs on the album were noted as combining "the overwhelming feeling of feedback and thunderous roaring, the persuasive and cool rhythms with beautiful melodies" as well as having odd time signatures and "mysterious melody lines with unexpected developments."

 Luminous Orange released the digital single "Tigerlily Mixolydian" in 2013.
 The next year, the band released their seventh studio album, Soar, Kiss The Moon, on Parallelogram.
-The album was described as incorporating jazz and samba rhythms as well as numerous guitar overdubs.
+The album was described as incorporating jazz and samba rhythms as well as "elements of postrock and math rock".
 Some of the instruments were noted as being recorded in live houses and old storehouses.
-Among the guests the album were members of the Yoshida Yohei Group, who contributed wind instrument parts.
+Among the guests on the album were members of the Yoshida Yohei Group, who contributed wind instrument parts.